eli1797/or-tools-guides/README.md

 # 0: Introduction
 todo

+Motivate the reason to use / learn constraint programming

 Let's say you are given a problem to solve.
 In the standard programming paradigmn you start with a state and specify steps that get you to a solution for your problem.
 In constraint programming... it's different.

 First, you describe the bounds of your problem (ex: find the minimum temperature is bounded by 0 Kelvin)